microsoft/AL-Go/Workshop/ContinuousDeployment.md

 AL-Go can also be setup for custom deployment when you want to deploy to non-SaaS environments.
 More about this in the advanced section.

-Now you might think, if this only supports sandbox environments, how do you then publish to production?
+This section was about Continuous Deployment, but you might not want to deploy to production environments continuously - how can we publish to production on demand?

 ---
 [Index](Index.md)&nbsp;&nbsp;[next](PublishToProduction.md)